Буферные жидкости при бурении инвертно-эмульсионными растворами: обзор и влияние на загрязнение продуктивного пласта

 A considerable number of studies have been conducted to address the problem of inter-casing pressure and fluid crossflows in oil and gas wells.
 However, this issue remains relevant not only in Kazakhstan but also worldwide [5, 6].
 Measures aimed at eliminating poor zonal isolation associated with inter-casing flows typically involve shutting in the operating well and using kill fluids, which may negatively affect well productivity.
 In addition, remedial operations require significant time and financial resources [5, 6–8].

-Gas migration, inter-casing pressure, and behind-casing fluid flows are often the result of poor-quality cementing, which requires careful attention during the selection and design of cement slurry systems.
-The proper formulation of cement slurries is therefore critically important.The primary objective of well cementing is to create a hermetic wellbore barrier that maintains its integrity throughout the entire operational life of the well.
+The primary objective of well cementing is to create a hermetic wellbore barrier that maintains its integrity throughout the entire operational life of the well.
 If the integrity of the wellbore is compromised, particularly in the productive formation interval, subsequent well stimulation methods aimed at improving well productivity may become ineffective.

 Unfortunately, after hardening, the cement sheath is subjected to various mechanical and thermal loads that may lead to cracking and, consequently, to the loss of wellbore integrity.
 Such loads may occur during drilling operations when drill bits and drilling tools impact the casing walls while drilling out the cement plug and during subsequent deepening of the well; during casing running; during casing pressure testing; during well perforation; and during hydraulic fracturing operations.
 In addition, thermal loads may arise during cement hydration, thermal cycling of formations, and during the injection of steam, hot water, or cold water into the reservoir [12].
-Undoubtedly, these loads can lead to the formation of cracks in the cement sheath, particularly in the productive formation interval.
-The consequences of this problem include gas migration, inter-casing pressure, and a decrease in the effectiveness of enhanced oil and gas recovery methods.
-It is estimated that inter-casing pressure occurs in more than 30% of wells worldwide.
-Furthermore, the complexity of this issue is associated with the inaccessibility of such cracks, which significantly complicates subsequent well repair operations or secondary cementing.
+These stresses inevitably contribute to the formation of cracks in the cement sheath, particularly across the productive interval.
+As illustrated in Fig. 1, potential pathways for fluid migration include the formation of microannuli between the casing and the cement sheath (Fig. 1, b), channels within the cement sheath (Fig. 1, c), fractures and damaged zones in the cement matrix (Fig. 1, d and e), and gaps between the cement sheath and the surrounding formation (Fig. 1, b).
+In addition, Fig. 1 also demonstrates possible leakage and migration pathways relevant to well abandonment and decommissioning operations (Fig. 1, a and c).

-Figure 1.
-Schematic representation of potential leakage pathways along the wellbore: (a) between the cement and the outer surface of the casing; (b) between the cement and the inner surface of the casing; (c) through the cement sheath; (d) through the casing; (e) through cracks in the cement; (f) between the cement and the formation.
+a) between the cement and the outer surface of the casing; b) between the cement and the inner surface of the casing; c) through the cement sheath; d) through the casing; e) through cracks in the cement; f) between the cement and the formation

 Many researchers focus in their studies on the proper selection of cement slurry formulations and on the cementing process after slurry placement.
-However, it is also important to emphasize the significance of efficient displacement and pre-circulation prior to cement slurry placement (Figure 2) [10].
+However, it is also important to emphasize the significance of efficient displacement and pre-circulation prior to cement slurry placement (Fig. 2) [10].

 During pre-cementing circulation, drilling fluid remains in the annular space and is subsequently displaced by spacer fluids and cement slurry.
 However, two main problems may arise during this circulation process.
 The first problem is related to complications caused by the incompatibility of technological fluids, which can lead to loss of circulation [10].
 The second problem is the incomplete displacement of drilling fluid, which may result in the absence of cement sheath behind the casing and the formation of channels between the cement and the casing or between the cement sheath and the formation.